laughinghan/git-subhistory/README.md

 Then `git-subhistory merge` merges those changes back into "Main's" commit history by inverting `split`, creating new commits making those same changes on top of the original "Main" commits, then merging them.
-(Contrast `git-subtree merge`, which merges in such a way that the resulting tree is good, but messes up the commit graph.)
+(Contrast `git-subtree merge`, which merges the changes correctly, but messes up the commit graph with duplicate commits.

 ### Example